 Large glass expanses can feel chilly compared to a solid wall so decent thermal performance is crucial.
-Look for the lowest U-values, which indicates the heat lost in watts per square metre.
-To comply with building regulations, bifold doors must be 1.8W/(m2k) for replacements, or 2.0W/(m2k) in new builds and extensions, but there’s nothing to stop you aiming lower – triple glazing go down to 1.3W.
+For how to keep your house warm in winter look for the lowest U-values, which indicates the heat lost in watts per square metre.
+To comply with building regulations, bifold doors must be 1.8W/(m2k) for replacements, or 2.0W/(m2k) in new builds and extensions.
+But there’s nothing to stop you aiming lower – triple glazing go down to 1.3W.
 Ensure they pass the weathertightness test (BS 6375 Part 1).

 Do bifold doors need a track?

-Yes.
-Bifolds are mounted on tracks and should slide, fold and stack smoothly and with minimal force.
-How well your bifold doors open and close is a good judge of door quality.
-Visit a showroom to test and compare.
-Flush fitting tracks with recesses into the floor reduce trip hazards, and look slick, but beware that they can make it harder to achieve a watertight fit.
+Flush fitting tracks with recesses into the floor reduce trip hazards, and look slick.
+However, be aware that they can make it harder to achieve a watertight fit.

 Are bifold doors safe and secure?

 As a large access point into your home, bifolds must conform to current security standards and the lead door must have a multi-point locking system.
-For extra peace of mind, invest in a lock featuring an anti-pick/drill cylinder that conforms to Police ‘Preferred by Design’ security standards.
-If you have small children, request finger-safe gaskets to prevent doors slamming shut on tiny hands…
+For extra peace of mind, invest in a lock featuring an anti-pick/drill cylinder.
+If you have little ones running around, request finger-safe gaskets to prevent doors slamming shut on tiny hands.

 ‘Bi-folding doors are very secure, as they have multiple locks spread across the leaves,’ adds Rob from Westbury.